 Perhaps Muhammad, whose principles are found in the Quran, was influenced by some kind of Gnostic teaching first taught centuries earlier.
 The four Gospels are very clear that Christ was killed by crucifixion, and that His death was not miraculously prevented.
 Rather, after He died, He was miraculously resurrected back to life again.

 Ironically, it seems that the Quran contradicts itself in this regard, since Sura 4:48 states, "Remember when God said, 'O Jesus!
-Verily I will cause thee to die, and will take thee up to Myself and deliver thee from those who believe not" (Sura 4:48).
+Verily I will cause thee to die, and will take thee up to Myself and deliver thee from those who believe not."

 In conclusion, the Quran (Koran) definitely mentions Jesus, but its teachings about him often contradict what the Bible teaches.
-Since the New Testament was written by first century followers of the Messiah, it is a much more reliable witness to what he did and what His followers taught about him than someone "reciting" about him over five centuries later who never knew Him personally (as is the case with Muhammad).
+Since the New Testament was written by first century followers of the Messiah, it is a very reliable witness to what he did, taught and what His followers recorded about him.
+It could be argued to be even more reliable a witness than the testimony regarding Muhammad, which was recorded or recited after his death by those who never knew Him personally.